 All that growing needs calorific, well-sourced protein, fats, and minerals, and getting that mix wrong can have lifelong consequences for your moggie.
 Deprive a kitten of essential nutrients, or provide them with inappropriate food group ratios, and their skeletal development and density can be compromised.
-A lack of vitamin and mineral balance in kitten-hood will often result in developmental and joint problems later.
+A lack of vitamin and mineral balance in kittenhood will often result in developmental and joint problems later down the road.

-Kitten should be nursed exclusively by the mother until they’re around seven weeks old.
-From that point, kitten food can be introduced, and kittens over ten weeks should use kitten food as their sole nutritional source.
+Kittens should be nursed exclusively by their mother until they’re around seven weeks old.
+From that point, food can be introduced, and kittens over ten weeks should use kitten food as their sole nutritional source.
 Once they reach a year, it’s time to begin the transition to all life stage food.

 How we determine the best kitten foods